 In the Swedish culture (no there is not an ounce of Swedish blood in our family line) it is traditional for the eldest daughter to wake the family at dawn wearing a white dress with a crimson sash and a wreath of candles upon her head.
 She bears gifts of sweet breads and warm drinks in imitation of St. Lucy who gave away her dowry to the poor because she wanted to consecrate her life to Christ.
 Refusing to give up her virginity to the man to whom she was betrothed resulted in her martyrdom in the early 4th century.

-Mary Clare was extremely excited about playing the role of St. Lucy and did a fabulous job!
+Bean was extremely excited about playing the role of St. Lucy and did a fabulous job!
 She wore a flower girl dress from last spring, I tied a red ribbon around her waist and I made her paper crown in about 15 minutes last night.

 For our feast we made elaborate treats just like they do in Sweden, including Lussekatter- St. Lucy Buns and St. Lucia's Braided Bread.